EasyMariaDB/EasyMariaDB.github.io/EN_InstalarMariaDB.md

 When the installation is complete, a window appears informing you that the installation is complete.
 Click _Finish_ to finish the installation.

-### Configuring MariaDB to display messages in Spanish
+### Configuring MariaDB to display messages in other languages

-Like almost all databases, including the built-in LibreOffice databases, MariaDB displays error messages in English, but can be configured to display messages in Spanish.
+Like almost all databases, including the built-in LibreOffice databases, MariaDB displays error messages in English, but can be configured to display messages in other languages.
 To do this you need to modify a file called _my.ini_, if it exists.
 If the file does not exist, it must be created.

 The _my.ini_ file must be a plain text file, without formatting.
 It can be created or modified with *Notepad*.
 It can be located in several places, but in our experience, it is best to place it in the MariaDB data folder, usually located in "C:\Program Files\MariaDB XX.Xdata".
 To configure the file:
 - Using the file explorer navigate to "C:\Program Files\MariaDB XX.Xdata".